bricaud/graphexp/README.md

 ## Predefined node positions

 Graphexp can display nodes at specific positions if they are stored in the DB.
 For that, modify `node_position_x` and `node_position_y` in `graphConf.js` (by default `graphexpx` and `graphexpy`), to whatever keys are refering to the node positions in the graphDB.
 Values must be numbers.
 According to [Sim Bamford](https://github.com/bricaud/graphexp/pull/24), reasonable values should be below 500 to stay within the page limits.
 Node with predefined positions are not subject to the force layout and will stay at the same position, while the others may move.
 It may be useful for plotting a hierarchical graph for example.

+## Curved edges

+GraphExp has now curved links and can display multiple edges between 2 nodes, thanks to a contribution from [agussman](https://github.com/agussman).
+This is the default, you can still come back to straight edges by setting `use_curved_edges = false` in `graphConf.js`.

 ## Program description